rdkcentral/Lightning-SDK/docs/plugins/purchase.md

 The `buy` method performs the following actions:

-* Retrieve a signature for a gives asset
+* Retrieve a signature for a given asset
 * Fire a payment request to the Metrological Billing Server
 * Attempt to register a successful purchase at the CSP backend
 * Confirm back to the Metrological Billing Server that the purchase has been registered by the CSP backend